mytigio/SDV_DwarvenExpansion/src/Detailed_Readme.txt

 [size=4]Slow-Burn Charcoal Kiln[/size]
 A more efficient charcoal kiln that uses a longer lower heat burn to reduce waste and produce more coal per wood at the expense of time.
 Harder woods burn more efficiently and produce more coal.
+[size=3]Unlock[/size]
+Unlock recipe at foraging level 8.
+Can buy from Clint after you reach foraging level 8.
 [size=3]Recipes[/size]
 [list]
 [*]40 Wood - produces 10 to 20 charcoal over the course of 12 hours.